Leo Lion Foundation

 Reapplication Policy

-Not applicable - organizations cannot apply unless specifically invited by the foundation.
+Not applicable - organisations cannot apply unless specifically invited by the foundation.

 Application Success Factors

-While direct application is not possible, understanding what the Leo Lion Foundation values in partners can help organizations assess potential fit should an invitation ever arise:
+While direct application is not possible, understanding what the Leo Lion Foundation values in partners can help organisations assess potential fit should an invitation ever arise:

 Values Alignment is Paramount

-The foundation emphasizes that they “engage in long-term partnerships with carefully selected NGOs and Charities where their values align with the leadership.”
+The foundation emphasises that they “engage in long-term partnerships with carefully selected NGOs and Charities where their values align with the leadership.”
 Their core values include:

 - Believing that privilege comes with responsibility to help others